When to Seek Medical Care

-- A doctor may take an x-ray film to see if a toe is broken or fractured.
+- A doctor may take an X-ray to see if a toe is broken or fractured.

-- X-ray films are not always necessary to make the diagnosis of a broken toe, especially if the break is in one of the smaller toes.
+- X-rays are not always necessary to make the diagnosis of a broken toe, especially if the break is in one of the smaller toes.

 Broken Toe Treatment Self-Care at Home

 These are things that can be done at home to help decrease the pain and swelling and to help the fracture heal properly.

 - Swelling that occurs after the injury worsens pain.